-Use these five time management strategies and habits that to help you plan the life you want for you and your family and not just let life happen to you.
+Use these five simple time management strategies and habits to help you plan the simple handmade life you want for you and your family and not just let life happen to you.

-When I asked you guys through a reader survey what your biggest challenge was, an overwhelming majority of you said TIME.
-While I was a bit surprised that it was the top challenge for AOC readers (I was thinking it would be more cooking related…), I shouldn’t have been, since it’s something I have struggled with most of my life.
+At first I was a bit surprised that it was the top challenge for An Oregon Cottage’s readers (I was thinking it would be more cooking related…), but I shouldn’t have been, since it’s something I think we all struggled with.

-If there’s one thing I’ve discovered after more than 8 years of writing and interacting with you on this blog it’s that we share a lot of the same struggles, desires, and dreams.
+I know I still do and if there’s one thing I’ve discovered after all the years of writing and interacting with you on this blog and community, it’s that we share a lot of the same struggles, desires, and dreams.

-I’ve certainly felt that many, many times over the years.
-And I have learned that the one surefire way to have the life you enjoy is to plan.
+I’ve felt this many, many times over the years.
+And I have learned that the one surefire way to have a life you enjoy is to plan.

-And by “plan” I don’t mean there has to be some overarching, life-long, detailed list of everything you want to do (not that there’s anything wrong with that – it’s just overwhelming to me!), I’m talking about setting up a few simple strategies and habits throughout your day that will free you up to either make time for what you want to do or the habit moves you along the road to the life you want.
-Envision what you want for you and your family and plan to make it happen.
+Don’t worry – by “plan” I’m not talking about huge, overarching, life-long, detailed lists of everything you want to do (not that there’s anything wrong with that – it’s just overwhelming to me!), I’m talking about setting up a few simple strategies and habits throughout your day.

 5 Time Management Strategies